 Some people find it helpful to light a candle or incense before they begin their meditation, while others prefer to keep their eyes closed throughout the process.
 It’s up to you!

-Deep meditation is a great way to relax and reduce stress, but it can be difficult to get started.
+Deep meditation is a great way to relax and reduce stress, but it cannot be easy to start.
 Here are some tips for preparing for deep meditation:

 - Set aside some time.
-You’ll want to make sure you have at least 20 minutes of uninterrupted time to dedicate to deep meditation.
+You’ll want to ensure you have at least 20 minutes of uninterrupted time to dedicate to deep meditation.

 - Find a comfortable place where you won’t be disturbed.
-A quiet room or your bedroom are good options if you don’t have access to an actual meditation space.
+A quiet room or your bedroom are good options if you can’t access an actual meditation space.

 - Find a comfortable position and make sure your body is relaxed.
-Many people find that lying down on their back with their eyes closed works best, but other positions can work too—just make sure you’re comfortable!
+Many people find that lying down on their back with their eyes closed works best, but other positions can work too—ensure you’re comfortable!

 - If you notice your mind wandering away from your breathing, gently bring it back.
 You may find that your thoughts start to wander off again and again.
 That’s normal!
 Just keep bringing yourself back to your breath as often as needed.